03 Nov The Ultimate Ber-Months Marketing Guide

 Most people would wish that they can be seen “everywhere” but we all know that is impossible with the little budget we have.

 Whether it’s print or online, think of where your customers usually spend their time in, and promote there.
-If your smoothie business is inside the mall, it may help to have print ads on the outside of the mall, or hand our promotional flyers to people passing by.
-If you are a fashion brand that has a physical store but also sells online, then you can offer via email marketing, social media marketing, or even SMS marketing.
+If your smoothie business is inside the mall, it may help to target your ads to people who frequent that mall, or live in the same vicinity of the mall.
+If you are a fashion brand that has a physical store but also sells online, then you can offer special online-only sales via email marketing, social media marketing, or even SMS marketing.
 It all really depends on your industry and the location of your target customers.
+Restaurants that used to offer dine in specials, can create Christmas platters for delivery and share the ad on social media targeted to people in a specific city who are high-value or high-spend customers (yes, you can target that via Facebook Ads).

 When making an offer, the customer should always be at the forefront of our minds.
 Who do we want to sell to?
 Are they ninangs and ninongs looking for gifts for their inaanak?
 Are they boyfriends looking for jewelry for their girlfriends?
 Are these couples who host Christmas dinners in their home?
 Are the buyers office workers looking something cheap for their Kris Kringle game?
 Is it a teenager looking to find the perfect Holiday outfit?
 How about a dad searching for plane tickets for the family’s Christmas vacation?
+How about companies looking to give gifts to their clients?
 Imagine the holiday activities that your customers will be participating in during Christmas, and what their interests will be, the more specific you are in your messaging the more your message with resonate with your target audience.

 Now the common misconception is that Christmas planning can be done in December.
 If you reside in the Philippines, you know that BER-Months (October, November, December), mark the start of the Christmas season.
 Malls start playing the classic “Christmas in Our Hearts” by Mr. Jose Mari Chan, and decorations are starting to go up on buildings, stores, and community centers.
 That should give you an idea on when you need to start promoting.